khizar-anjum/pyBlockMethod/context/summaries/3_visualizations.md

 The visualization module provides comprehensive plotting capabilities for understanding the Volkov method's operation, from block covering to solution visualization and analysis.

 **REFACTORING STATUS**: ✅ **COMPLETED** - Visualization functionality has been reorganized into two modules:
-- `visualization/volkov_plots.py` (223 lines): Volkov-specific plotting functions extracted from the main solver
+- `visualization/volkov_plots.py` (349 lines): Volkov-specific plotting functions extracted from the main solver
 - `visualization/plotting.py` (268 lines): General analysis and comparison plots

+**HOLE SUPPORT STATUS**: ✅ **IMPLEMENTED** - All visualization functions now properly display polygons with holes, including hole boundaries, blocks on holes, and hole boundary conditions.

 ## Main Visualization Functions